 Before you go and drench your shower head with some leftover vinegar in your cupboard please be sure to check which type you are using!
 Malt vinegar does not work that well and brown vinegar will stain or leave marks on your shower head.
 The best type of vinegar to use for cleaning your shower head is white distilled vinegar.

 - Fill a jug, protein shaker or Pyrex jug etc with the White Vinegar to about halfway – just enough to submerge the shower head itself.

-- Remove the shower head from the hose by unscrewing it and place into the White Vinegar – be careful not to lose the rubber/plastic washer that should be underneath the shower head inside the hose!
+- Remove the shower head from the hose by unscrewing it and place it into the White Vinegar – be careful not to lose the rubber/plastic washer that should be underneath the shower head inside the hose!

 - Leave the shower head inside the White Vinegar for a few hours.
 I like to leave mine overnight just to make sure it is nice and squeaky clean!

 - After the time has passed, take it out and give it a quick rinse in the bathtub/sink.
 I use an old toothbrush to give it an extra clean, while it is under the bath tap.

 - Voila!
 It should be sparkling clean!